Login¶

 You can get a session ID token by calling

-attribute of the response.
-To activate the session, the user should visit/login/activate/<activation_code>
+api.auth.auth_new_sessionand using thesession_idattribute of the response.
+To activate the session, the user should visit/login/activate/<activation_code>where<activation_code>is the value ofactivation_codein the response.- Parameters:

 - Raises: